Do the Digit Insurance

 Where furniture and fixtures are let out by one person and a building is let out by another person, the payee needs to deduct tax under this section only from the rent credited or paid for the hire of the building.

 Therefore, the provisions of 194-I are not applicable to the cooling charges paid by the customers of the cold storage.
-However, since the arrangement between the customers and cold storage owners are basically contractual in nature, the provision of section 194C will be applicable to the amounts paid as cooling charges by the customers of the cold storage
+However, since the arrangement between the customers and cold storage owners is basically contractual in nature, the provision of section 194C will be applicable to the amounts paid as cooling charges by the customers of the cold storage.

 The association is assessed as an association of persons and not as HUF or an individual.
-Therefore, the obligation of tax deduction remains there, considering payment for the hall usage is more than ₹240000 from FY 2019-20 onwards.
+Therefore, the obligation of tax deduction remains there, considering payment for the hall usage is more than ₹6 lakh from FY 2025-26.

 Provisions of this section are not applicable for cases where hotels do not charge for usage of premises but for meal/catering only.
 However, it would be applicable for the catering part.